WouterJanson/evidos.github.io/forms/index.md

 ---

 Evidos makes it possible to provide webforms to your customers to fill and sign transactions in one integrated flow.
-In this way you have a flexible solution to collect data in a smart way and generate the documents to be signed based on a template.
+In this way, you have a flexible solution to collect data in a smart way and generate the documents to be signed based on a template.
-In general it is not possible to fill any smart formfields during the Evidos Signhost signing process, Evidos Forms is a specialized module to offer this functionality.
+In general, it is not possible to fill any smart formfields during the Evidos Signhost signing process, Evidos Forms is a specialized module to offer this functionality.

 It is also possible to offer a prefilled form based on the data that you already have available in your own customer system.
 This makes it possible that the enduser is not required to fill all data all over again.